crysalead/chaos-orm/docs/entities.md

 #### Deleting an entity

-Deleting entities from a datasource is pretty straightforward and can be accomplished by simply calling the `->delete()` method on entities to delete:
+Deleting entities from a datasource is pretty straightforward and can be accomplished by simply calling the `->delete()` method:

 ```php
 $gallery = Gallery::create([name = 'MyGallery']);